irfannaqieb/eigenfaces/README.md

 1) Compute the projections of the original images onto the selected principal components.
 2) Use the projections and the principal components to reconstruct the images.

-With 0.95 as the amount of variance, the eigenfaces are as below.

 ### Error Calculation